Students and Alumni representing Dramatic Arts at Fringe Festivals around Ontario

 (above, the cast of A Young Lady's Guide to Vivisection posing with portraits of their historical counterparts)

 Spencer Smith (class of 2011) is presenting his show Spoon in the Toronto Fringe Festival.
 This play premiered at Brock University as a part of his Honours thesis project.
-The production promises sexy violence, campy music, queer theory, and lots and lots and lots of spoons.
 Spencer recently spoke to gathered future students at the May DART Invitational and imparted some words of wisdom about studying theatre.